amklenk/Note-Taker/README.md

 `````````
 npm start
 ``````````
 .
 Running nodemon allows for code changes without needing to stop and start the server.
-When the server is running, visit the Heroku site (or localhost).
-The "Get Started" button takes you to the notes page (or with /notes query).
+When the server is running, visit localhost:3001.
+The site can also be accessed on Heroku (see above link) without running the server.
+Upon navigating to the index, the "Get Started" button takes you to the notes page (or with /notes query).
 A note is created by typing into the two entry points of the body for the note's title and text on the notes page.
-It is saved to the database and to the left-hand column by clicking the save button (floppy disk) Each note can be visited, but not edited, by clicking on it.
+It is saved to the database and to the left-hand column by clicking the save button (floppy disk).
+Each note can be visited, but not edited, by clicking on it.
+Clicking the plus icon allows for creating another note.
 Clicking the trash can on a note deletes it from the database and from the left-hand column.

 ## License
 The badge at the top of the page shows that this project is licensed under MIT.
 The link for that license is shown below.
 - [License: MIT](https://opensource.org/licenses/MIT)

 ## How to Contribute
 Please fork and clone the repository and use a pull request to add or make changes to the current repository.

 ## Questions
 Please direct any questions to amandamklenk3@gmail.com.
 To see more projects, visit the link below for amklenk's respository:
 - [GitHub Repository](https://github.com/amklenk)